 For a free consultation with our Chicago COVID-19 injury lawyers, call Ankin Law Office at 312-600-0000.

-Also referred to as the Wuhan coronavirus pandemic, COVID-19 is an infectious disease that has created a worldwide health crisis.
+COVID-19 is an infectious disease that has created a worldwide health crisis.
 Most people who contract the virus will experience mild to moderate respiratory symptoms and recover without medical intervention.
 For older people and those with underlying health conditions like cancer, diabetes, cardiovascular disease, asthma, HIV, and compromised immune systems, however, the virus can cause serious complications.
 In many cases, the disease is deadly.

 Because COVID-19 spreads so quickly and can cause permanent lung damage or be fatal, the virus has caused schools, restaurants, nonessential retail establishments, government agencies, and countless other businesses to temporarily close.
 Shelter in place orders have been issued throughout the United States and many workers have been able to transition to working from home to reduce exposure and help control the outbreak.